Fear of Flying: How to Overcome it and have a Relaxed Flight

 So what can I do to overcome my fear of flying?

-You can take an organised course.
-EasyJet run courses at several locations, and you can find out more HERE however these can be rather expensive so other options may be considered.
+You can take an organized course.
+EasyJet run courses at several locations, however these can be rather expensive so other options may be considered.

 Medication can also be used to manage the symptoms of a fear of flying, but it is often used in combination with therapy.
 Some common medications used to treat anxiety disorders, including a fear of flying, include selective serotonin reuptake inhibitors (SSRIs) and benzodiazepines.
 It is important to work with a healthcare professional to determine the most appropriate treatment plan.